Ismayilli District: Geography

 The district covers an area of 2074 km2.
-It borders Guba in the north, Shamakhy in the east, Aghsu in the southeast, Kurdemir in the south, Goychay in the southwest and Gabala in the west.
+It borders Quba in the north, Shamakhi in the east, Aghsu in the southeast, Kurdamir in the south, Goychay in the southwest and Gabala in the west.

 Ismayilli district includes one city, two settlements and 106 villages.
 These settlements are controlled by 34 territorial representations and 67 municipalities.

 The landscape is mainly composed of mountains.
 Altitudes vary between 200 and 3629 meters (Babadagh) above sea level.
 The area is passed by the Goychay, Gyrdyman, Akhokh, Ayrichay, Sulut and other rivers, Yekekhana and Ashygbayram artificial ponds.

 The district covers 2,158.75 km2 with 220.58 km2 of winter and 135.55 km2 of summer pastures.
-The lands used in agriculture account for 966.3 km2 including 36.263 km2 of fertile lands.
+The lands used in agriculture account for 966.3 km2 including 36.263 km2 of fertile land.

 Woodlands account for 667.99 km2.
 The district accounts for the State Reserve of Ismayilli.
 Part of the district is included in the Shahdagh National Park.

-Ismailly district has a rich nature.
+Ismaiyilli district has a rich nature.
 The forests are composed of oak, hornbeam, beech-tree, alder-tree, birch-tree, poplar, pear, spoke and other trees.
 Such fauna as elk, mountain goat, chamois, deer, roe deer, bear, boar, lynx, fox, wolf, squirrel, coon, pheasant, partridge, eagle, falcon, tetra and others are found in the forests.

 Demographics

 Its population was 86,100 persons on January 1, 2018.
-Azerbaijanis are majority.
+Azerbaijanis are the overwhelming majority.
 Tats, Armenians, Russians and Lezgians are other ethnic groups of Ismayilli District.

 Population

-According to the Annual report of the State Statistics Committee, the total number of population in 2000 was 73,000.
+According to the Annual report of the State Statistics Committee, the total population in 2000 was 73,000.
 In 2018, this indicator increased by 13,100 people.